pavannaik321/APPOINT-IT/README.md

 In the present system The Instant Diary app is a sophisticated mobile application designed for efficient appointment management.
 Its real-time synchronization, user-friendly interface, and personalized scheduling suggestions set it apart.
 With instant updates and secure cloud storage, users can seamlessly organize and stay on top of their commitments, making it a valuable tool for modern lifestyles.

-Languages used : Java , HTML
+Languages used : Java (Servlet) , HTML

 Server used : Glass Fish